lucia-auth/lucia/documentation-v2/content/main/start-here/getting-started/nextjs.md

 yarn add lucia
 ```

-## Next.js support

-Lucia supports both the old pages and new app directory in Next.js, with support for Node.js and the edge runtime as well.
-However, it will only work as expected when the pages directory is used with Node.js.
-Currently, Next.js does not provide a way to set cookies inside pages when using the app directory or the pages directory with the edge runtime.
-As such, Lucia cannot store renewed session ids under certain conditions.

 ## Initialize Lucia

 Import [`lucia()`](/reference/lucia/main#lucia) from `lucia` and initialize it in its own module (file).
 Export `auth` and its type as `Auth`.
 Make sure to pass the `nextjs()` middleware.
 We also need to provide an `adapter` but since it'll be specific to the database you're using, we'll cover that in the next section.